courses taught and upcoming

 - CLAS 300/MUS 300, Greek Tragedy and Opera (team-taught with A. Simpson)

 - CLAS 301/MUS 301, Roman History and Opera (team-taught with A. Simpson)

 responsibilities within the department

 I am always glad to meet with current or prospective students who are interested in applying to CUA, majoring in our department, or learning more about our programs!
-I keep an appointment sheet on my office door inside McMahon 308, but you can also email me to set up a meeting.
+You can email me to set up a meeting.

 Greek language placement